PatternsTechGit/PT_NGRX/README.md

 ```

-We will be using async pipe for isUserLoggedIn as blow :
+We will be using async pipe for isUserLoggedIn in `shared.component.html` as blow :

 ```html
 <div class="container-fluid" style="height: 100%;">